What do you still need to do to be prepared for Christmas?

 “It’s time for Canada to acknowledge its history for what it is: flawed, imperfect, and unfinished.”

-Although most of those who lived in the schools have died, Trudeau acknowledged that the wrongs done to them have affected generations of the descendants.
+Although most of those who lived in the schools have died, Trudeau acknowledged that the wrongs done to them have affected the generations that followed them.

 “It’s about time we make things right,” he said.
 “It’s about time we accept responsibility and acknowledge our failings.”